scrollmapper/bible_databases_deuterocanonical/readme.md

 - 1 Esdras
 - 2 Esdras
 - Manasseh
+- 1 Hermas
+- 2 Hermas
+- 3 Hermas

 Future books will include:

-- The Sheperd of Hermas
 - Apocolypse of Peter
+- Testament of Solomon
 - ...and more like these.

 NOTE: If you are not a coder and would simply prefer some nicely formatted versions of these books, then get them here: https://github.com/scrollmapper/bible_databases_deuterocanonical/tree/master/book_sources